• Japan is no longer 8000 miles away.

 Submission format: Upload your video to YouTube.

-You can watch the 2016 and 2019 winner's videos here.
+You can watch the 2024 winner's video here.

 NECTJ High School Japanese Speech Contest